 Ladybugs.
 You can just start with red paper circles, or you can start with a paper plate and have the child paint it red.
 Then offer circle shaped stickers for the child to make ladybug spots with.
 Or give them a sponge paint dauber that makes circles of paint.
+After they’ve decorated the circle, you assemble the ladybug.

 Sticky Butterfly.
 Cut a big butterfly shape out of Con-Tact paper.
 Tape it to wall with the sticky side facing out – peel off adhesive backing.
 Kids stick pompoms, or squares of tissue paper, or squares of construction paper to the butterfly.